 "Press Pause" - the Gifts of Lull

 We know why we don’t take breaks often enough.
 Lull is often our least-courted and least-counted Muse among many.
-And she’s the first I’m spending time with in this series for good reason.
+And she’s one I’m spending some time with here for good reason.
 Your long term creative health depends upon understanding how Lull is part of your cycle and what the benefits are.

 Taking a break attunes us to more natural and sustainable cycles.
 Everything in the natural world pauses.
 I’m writing this in November in the Northern hemisphere.
 The leaves have fallen.
 Animals are scurrying around getting ready for hibernation.
 Fields have been harvested and now lie fallow and at rest.
 We’re no different.
 We have our own seasons and rhythms and “rest” is one of them.